Meet our team, committed to your best learning experience and education goals.

 A published researcher, Dr. Amar has taught and mentored students who have gone on to law schools and other graduate programs.
 He has been a speaker at the ASAP (Achieving Success in the Application Process) pre-law weekend on behalf of the Council on Legal Education Opportunity (CLEO).
 His abiding belief in the value of a high-quality education is the foundation of our company.

 Elaine Conces, the VP of Graduate Programs, has been with Austin LSAT Prep since its inception, collecting a wealth of knowledge about law school programs and their admissions policies along the way.
 Originally the head of marketing, she began helping our students with the application process in 2010.
 Since then, she has assisted numerous students in gaining admission to a range of schools, primarily JD, MBA, MPA, and MS programs, including all of the top ranked Texas law schools.

 Elaine brings an extensive editorial background to her work with our students.
 She has published research on consumer markets; led teams of professional writers in their coverage of business and technology topics at D&B Hoovers and semiconductor firms; and managed the content programs for multinational corporate websites.
 However, she believes her unique talent lies in how she successfully guides our students to tell their best stories through compelling written essays.

 Natalie McCauley taught at Austin LSAT Prep in 2016 after earning her master’s in Environmental Law and Sustainable Development at the School of Oriental and African Studies in London.
 Natalie graduated magna cum laude from New York University in International Relations and Environmental Studies in 2015.
 While at NYU, she studied in Florence, Paris, London, Dakar, Abu Dhabi, Accra, and Mumbai.
 Natalie scored a 172 on the LSAT.
-After graduating from Harvard Law School, she is now pursuing a career in international public interest law.
+After graduating from Harvard Law School, she is now pursuing a diplomatic career at the UN, focusing on international law.